AIA, LEED AP BD+C

 “I’m inspired by architecture that empowers people to take control of their own environment – architecture that reveals an alertness to the natural world, shapes the way we encounter it, and invites us to explore.”

-Karen holds a Bachelor of Architecture from the University of Virginia and a Master of Architecture from the University of Washington.
-She is a registered architect in Washington.
+Karen holds a Bachelor of Architecture from the University of Virginia, and a Master of Architecture from the University of Washington.
+She is a registered architect in Washington and a LEED Accredited Professional.

 “Someone once told me to always remember what is important to you.
 My priority in life is the people in it – whether it’s my family, friends, coworkers, or clients, I’m consistently inspired by and grateful for the community I live and work in.”

-Joining Mahlum in 2013, Kim brings more than 15 years of experience in project architecture and management.
-Deeply appreciative of her own collegiate experience, Kim has a passion for design that enriches the living and learning environments for students and faculty.
-She is a skilled manager of complex projects and takes pride in listening to the needs of all constituents through the design process.
+Joining Mahlum in 2013, Kim brings 20 years of experience in the field of architecture.
+Reflecting on her own experiences in the built environment, Kim has a passion for design that enriches the living, learning, and healing environments for all.
+She takes pride in listening to the needs of all constituents through the design process and her work is rooted in the belief that buildings can support stronger communities when they explore and celebrate the rich diversity of the human condition.

-Committed to serving the profession of architecture, Kim has served on the American Institute of Architects Portland Chapter Board of Directors, and chaired the AIA Committee on Architecture for Education’s Spring 2017 conference.
+Committed to serving the profession of architecture, Kim has served on various boards and committees for the American Institute of Architects.
+She currently is Chair of AIAO’s Legislative Affairs Committee.

 Kim earned a Master of Architecture from Tulane University.
 She is a registered architect in Oregon.